top of page

 • Financial stability (e.g., net worth, cash flow).

-• Past project performance.
+• Past project performance on construction contracts.

 3. Issuance of the Bond